-Do you live in a hot climate or tend to sweat more than other people when you exercise?
-If so, you may want to pay attention to your potassium intake.
-Low potassium can cause muscle cramping and cardiovascular issues, so it’s a great idea to consider re-working your diet, especially if you tend to experience cramps during workouts.
-Check out the InsideTracker Ultimate Plan or Performance Plan to make sure that you have enough potassium to stay healthy!
+Do you live in a hot climate or tend to sweat a lot when you exercise?
+If so, you may need to pay attention to your potassium intake.
+Low potassium can cause muscle cramping and cardiovascular issues, so it’s important to make sure you're getting enough of this essential mineral in your diet.

-Along with chloride and sodium, potassium is one of your body’s most important electrolytes, which are minerals in your blood, urine, and bodily fluids that contain an electric charge.
-Your body’s cells use electrolytes to carry electrical impulses throughout your body.
-These charges help your cells communicate with each other and give you the ability to taste, see, smell, touch, and hear.
-Nearly 70% of the potassium in your body is found in bodily fluids like plasma, blood, and sweat, while the rest is stored in your bones.
-So, if you sweat heavily during intense exercise, you actually lose potassium through your sweat!
+Along with chloride and sodium, potassium is one of your body’s most important electrolytes—which are minerals in your blood, urine, and bodily fluids that contain an electric charge.
+Cells use electrolytes to carry electrical impulses throughout the body.
+These charges help cells communicate with each other and give you the ability to taste, see, smell, touch, and hear.
+Nearly all of the potassium in your body is found in with cells (in bodily fluids like plasma, blood, and sweat) while the rest is stored in bones.
+Potassium is mainly regulated by the kidney's and is primarily lost in urine.
+But you will lose potassium when you sweat.
+And more sweat equals more potassium lost.

 In addition to helping to maintain a proper fluid balance in your body, potassium also performs the following functions:

-Athletes should be especially concerned with their potassium intake; potassium is involved in the storage of carbohydrates to fuel your muscles.
-Specifically, potassium works to regulate the muscles and nerves.
+Athletes should be especially concerned with their potassium intake; potassium is involved in muscle and nerve contraction.
 The frequency and degree to which your muscles contract is heavily dependent on the right amount of potassium in the body.
 When potassium is deficient in the diet, or when the movement of potassium through the body is blocked, your nervous and muscular systems can become compromised.
 A sufficient amount of potassium is essential for keeping your muscular system running smoothly, so make sure you’re getting enough!
-The Adequate Intake (AI) for potassium is 4.7 grams per day, but most Americans don’t get enough potassium in their diets.
+The Adequate Intake (AI) for potassium is 2,600 mg for women and 3,400 mg for men per day, but most Americans don’t get enough potassium in their diets.

-However, because you lose potassium through sweat and urination, you need to be consuming potassium-rich foods each day, especially if you’re an athlete.
+Because potassium is lost through sweat and urine daily, you need to be consuming potassium-rich foods regularly to replenish.
+Since athletes tend to lose more potassium through sweat, they need to be even more mindful.
 Low potassium levels can reduce your energy and endurance.
 A recent Australian study with highly trained athletes showed that drinking a caffeinated beverage immediately before exercise can help to maintain adequate potassium levels in your blood and delay fatigue during your workout.

-What role does potassium play in maintaining healthy blood pressure?
+What role does potassium play in blood pressure?

 Many people know that high sodium intake is associated with hypertension, or high blood pressure.
 A reduction in dietary sodium will help to lower blood pressure in people with high blood pressure, but new evidence suggests that optimum dietary potassium intake is important for keeping your blood pressure and heart healthy.